 Our website has lots of information at http://www.rhos-scouts.org.uk

-As we often ask parents to help on rotas and at camps and events we need to ensure that all our young people are kept safe and therefore Occasional Helpers will be asked to complete a DBS form.
+As we often ask parents to help on rotas and at camps and events we need to ensure that all our young people are kept safe and therefore potential regular helpers (more than once per month or staying overnight) will be asked to complete a DBS form.

-We hope your child enjoys their time with us but if you have any cause for concern please discuss it with your Section Leader or section Parent Representitive.
-If this does not resolve the matter please contact the Group Scout Leader.
-The Scout Association does have a complaints procedure, which can be viewed at www.scouts.org.uk/complaints.
+We hope your child enjoys their time with us but if you have any cause for concern please discuss it with your Section Leader or Group Scout Leader.
+If this does not resolve the matter please contact the Scout Association at www.scouts.org.uk/complaints.

 What you can do to Help

 - Become a leader, assistant, instructor or help at meetings – You don’t need special skills just enthusiasm and commitment.
 Training is provided.
 Why not visit a meeting to find out what is involved.

 - Become a parent representative – Put your views forward about how the Group should develop.
 There are only four executive committee meetings a year

 - Help with section activities – There is always a need for help at activities such as providing transport, putting up tents with our younger members, catering or making a few buns.
 Most sections run a parent rota for help at meetings.